 Day 10 – Trasimeno Lake round trip: Castiglione del Lago, Panicale Passignano

 Even if using a GPS, make sure to have a 1:200 000 map of Umbria, available free at every tourist office.
 Some GPS get completely lost in the countryside and so will you!
+Google maps works better in our area than other GPS implements.
 Do worry too much about road numbers.
 They are present on the maps but they will generally not be indicated on the roads.
 Just follow the signs to the town/village you are going to and, to avoid mistakes, learn a couple of names of places that are in the opposite direction.

-I will not go into the details for touring each location because this is well covered in any good guidebook.
+Here I don’t intend to present into the details of touring each location because this is well covered in any good guidebook.
 However, I have included updated parking information for the larger towns.
 Parking lots of historic towns are often located outside the city walls.
 If you enter the gates you will be faced with some difficult driving through the narrow lanes.
 In addition, parking inside the city walls is often forbidden or reserved to residents.